-The founder of the McMillen Law Firm and its senior trial lawyer, Scott R. McMillen, has been successfully handling medical malpractice cases for 40 years.
+Scott R. McMillen, has been successfully handling medical malpractice cases for 40 years.
 He started his legal career representing hospitals and doctors, but for the last 33 years, he has been exclusively representing patients and their families.

 Mr. McMillen received his Doctor of Law degree from Emory University in 1979 and his B.S. in 1976 from Florida State University, majoring in Government.
 He has been licensed to practice law in Florida since 1980, and in Georgia since 1979.

-Throughout his lengthy career, Mr. McMillen has been highly active in community and professional organizations.
+Throughout his outstanding career, Mr. McMillen has been highly active in community and professional organizations.
 He has financially supported and served on the boards of many charitable and community arts organizations.
 He is has been a member of the Board of Directors of The Florida Justice Association, which is the large statewide organization of trial lawyers in Florida (formerly called The Academy of Florida Trial Lawyers).
 He has twice served as Chairman of the Florida Justice Association’s Medical Malpractice Committee.
 He has been elected by his peers to serve as the President of the Central Florida Trial Lawyers Association, President of the Orange County Bar Association, President of the Orange County Legal Aid Society, and as a Governor of the Florida Bar Association (the statewide organization that includes every licensed lawyer in the State of Florida).